eidetic-av/Confluence/README.md

 # Confluence
 Node editor for live creation of audio-visual scenes in Unity.

-This is very early development and will probably change a lot.
+This is very early development.
+A lot of features are not yet implemented and the code will probably change a lot.

 You can create a RuntimeGraph in the Project window with Right-click > Create > RuntimeGraph.